Luis and the Aliens: Release

 The film had its premiere at the Luxembourg City Film Festival on 2 March 2018, and premiered in Germany at the Stuttgart Festival of Animated Film on 27 April.
 It was released in cinemas in Germany on 24 May, the US and Canada on 17 August and the UK on 24 August.
 The film grossed $12,632,840 worldwide.

-The film received generally negative reviews from critics.
-On review aggregator Rotten Tomatoes, the film holds an approval rating of 24% from 17 reviews, and on Metacritic it has a score of 46 out of 100 based on 4 reviews, indicating "Mixed or average reviews."
+While it received positive reviews in Europe, The film received generally negative reviews from American critics.
+On the review aggregator Rotten Tomatoes, the film holds an approval rating of 24% from 17 reviews, and on Metacritic it has a score of 46 out of 100 based on 4 reviews, indicating "mixed or average reviews".